Kneafsey History, Family Crest & Coats of Arms

 Early History of the Kneafsey family

-Another 220 words (16 lines of text) covering the years 1659 and 1665 are included under the topic Early Kneafsey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kneafsey research.
+Another 86 words (6 lines of text) covering the years 1659 and 1665 are included under the topic Early Kneafsey History in all our PDF Extended History products and printed products wherever possible.

 Kneafsey Spelling Variations